 Type 2 diabetes is a disease that occurs when the body stops responding to the hormone insulin, which regulates blood sugar by moving sugar into the cells to be used as energy.
 High blood sugar is associated with adverse health outcomes, including cardiovascular risk.
 Tea has been shown to lower blood sugar levels and improve the body’s sensitivity to insulin.

-For those seeking glucose control and cardiovascular benefits, we recommend the Oriental Green.
+For those seeking glucose control and cardiovascular benefits, we recommend the Green Sanctuary Vert.
 Green tea has been shown to lower LDL cholesterol and triglycerides, and is associated with lower risk of heart disease and stroke.
 Also, EGCG, a polyphenol found in high concentrations in green tea, can help reduce buildup of plaque in arteries.
 Avoid drinking green tea on an empty stomach, as it may cause some digestive discomfort in those with sensitive systems.